ArcadeRenegade/SidebarDiagnostics/README.md

 ### Download

-Go to the <a href="https://github.com/ArcadeRenegade/SidebarDiagnostics/releases">releases tab</a>.
+Go to the <a target="_blank" href="https://github.com/ArcadeRenegade/SidebarDiagnostics/releases">releases tab</a>.

 ### Important

-If you are changing your screen's DPI in Windows, <a href="http://arcaderenegade.github.io/SidebarDiagnostics">see this page!</a>
+If you are changing your screen's DPI in Windows, <atarget="_blank" href="http://arcaderenegade.github.io/SidebarDiagnostics">see this page!</a>

 ### Info